Detailed Explanation of Advanced Settings

 Click the button to check the file integrity through Steam at the next startup.
 It may be possible to fix some problems where the software cannot run normally due to software updates or incorrect settings.

-Perform AI reasoning only using the CPU.
+Perform AI tasks only using the CPU.
 Only applicable to devices without graphics cards.

 Use All GPUs